We base our evaluations on the study documentation provided and check authenticity as far as is possible.

 Checks on authenticity

-It is important to emphasise that the quality of study documentation varies between countries and over time, and there are often natural explanations as to why authentic documents may look unusual.
+It is important to point out that the quality of study documentation varies between countries and over time.
+There are often natural explanations as to why authentic documents may look unusual.

-Evaluation activities have been carried out in Sweden since the 1980s.
-UHR (ENIC-NARIC Sweden) and its predecessors have built up an extensive library of reference material from previous cases.
+Sweden has been performing evaluations since the 1980s.
+UHR (ENIC-NARIC Sweden) and its predecessors have built up a large library of reference material from previous cases.
 We also cooperate with offices that have similar tasks in many different countries.

-UHR (ENIC-NARIC Sweden) uses a number of criteria to make an evaluation, the basis for recognising a foreign qualification.
+UHR (ENIC-NARIC Sweden) uses a number of criteria during the evaluation, which is the basis for recognising a foreign qualification.
 The most important criteria are:

-- the purpose of the qualification (e.g. whether it is vocational or academic)
+- the purpose of the qualification (for example if it is vocational or academic)

-- its level or place in the foreign education system (e.g. whether the qualification provides admission to higher education or is at university level)
+- its level or place in the foreign education system (for example whether it provides admission to higher education or is at university level)

 - the scope of the qualification (how long you have studied)

-- whether the qualification is significantly different from a Swedish qualification.
+- whether it is significantly different from a Swedish qualification.

-In the statement, we describe the foreign qualification: where you studied, what degree you have, how long you studied, and compare the foreign qualification to a Swedish qualification.
+In the statement, we describe the foreign qualification: where you studied, what degree you have, how long you studied, and compare it to a Swedish qualification.

-If our assessment of the qualification is that relevant parts are missing or if, for some reason, we are unable to issue a statement on your qualifications, you will receive a letter instead.
+If our assessment is that relevant parts are missing or if, for some reason, we are unable to issue a statement on your qualifications, you will receive a letter instead.
 In the letter, we explain our decision and, if possible, refer you to other public authorities and organisations.

 Our work with evaluating and recognising foreign qualifications is based on the Lisbon Recognition Convention.
 The Lisbon Recognition Convention means that the ratifying countries must recognise each other’s qualifications.